robot670/Anirudh_BlueStamp_Portfolio/index.md

 ## 3D printed components

 In my modification milestone, I added numerous 3D-printed components that I designed using Fusion 360 to my robot.
 I 3D printed the clamps that hold down my robotic arm to the top plate of my chassis (Figure 18).
 These surround the bottom plate of the robotic arm to provide a secure fit, both horizontally and vertically.
-These clamps have slits that allow me to use holes on the top chassis plate, which are various distances away from the base of the robotic arm.
+These clamps have slits that allow me to use holes on the top chassis plate, which are at various distances away from the base of the robotic arm.

 <img width="796" height="427" alt="image" src="https://github.com/user-attachments/assets/91a2d3f5-fa0f-4309-8109-d0b1995ceb11" />

 Figure 18: Robotic arm base clamp

 I also added a power button box that holds the power button for my motor (Figure 17).
 Since my motors require a separate battery pack from my Arduino, they did not have a power switch, and would always be on.
 To prevent this, I added a power button switch and a 3D printed holder for it.
 This holder is a push-fit box, so I did not need any complex locking mechanisms.
-It is screwed into the top chassis plate similar to the clamps for my robotic arm.
+It is screwed into the top chassis plate, similar to the clamps for my robotic arm.

 <img width="695" height="506" alt="image" src="https://github.com/user-attachments/assets/97185c3c-b971-477c-84cc-e20fad0ce303" />